Mary Paston1

 Last Edited=3 Jun 2008

-Jane Cholmley was the daughter of Sir Roger Cholmley and Katherine Constable.1 She married Henry Neville, 5th Earl of Westmorland, son of Ralph Neville, 4th Earl of Westmorland and Lady Catherine Stafford, after 1549.1 She died before December 1558.1 She was buried at Staindrop, County Durham, England.1
+Jane Cholmley was the daughter of Sir Roger Cholmley and Katherine Constable.1 She married Henry Neville, 5th Earl of Westmorland, son of Ralph Neville, 4th Earl of Westmorland and Lady Catherine Stafford, after 1549.1 She died before December 1558.1 She was buried at Staindrop, County Durham, EnglandG.1

-As a result of her marriage, Jane Cholmley was styled as Countess of Westmorland after 1549.
+After her marriage, Jane Cholmley was styled as Countess of Westmorland after 1549.
 From after 1549, her married name became Neville.1

 Citations